ctnadovich/ebrevet/README.md

 A check-in confirmation dialog appers with an official check in "signature" code.
-It's wise to write this code and the check-in time on your paper brevet card as proof of passage, particularly if you see orange dots indicating that your proof of passage hasn't been uploaded and backed up at the Club/Region.
-Should something happen to your phone, writing down the check in signature code is proof you were at the control at the required time.
+It's wise to write this code and the check-in time on your paper brevet card, particularly if you see orange dots indicating that your check-in hasn't been uploaded and backed up at the Club/Region.
+Should something happen to your phone, writing down the check in signature code is evidence you were at the control at the required time.

 If for some reason uploads fail and you don't have green checks on all your controls when you've finished an event, now it's *really* a good